American-Magnetics-Inc/multi-axis-operation/README.md

 ![screenshot](https://bitbucket.org/americanmagneticsinc/multi-axis-operation/raw/955267b3717e5ad5ce4e7a5473f428ce88c2d481/help/images/screenshot1.png)

-**The current application version is 1.01.** Integrated Help is included in the app and can be previewed in PDF format [here](https://bitbucket.org/americanmagneticsinc/multi-axis-operation/downloads/Multi-Axis-Operation-Help.pdf).
+**The current application version is 1.02.** Integrated Help is included in the app and can be previewed in PDF format [here](https://bitbucket.org/americanmagneticsinc/multi-axis-operation/downloads/Multi-Axis-Operation-Help.pdf).

 **NOTE:** This application *requires* the AMI [Magnet-DAQ](https://bitbucket.org/americanmagneticsinc/magnet-daq) application as a prerequisite.
 The latest version of Magnet-DAQ is recommended.
 Magnet-DAQ is also open-source subject to GPL v3 or later.
 The default path is **/usr/lib/magnet-daq** on Linux.
 The macOS version of Magnet-DAQ default path is set at **/Applications/Magnet-DAQ.app**.
-The path can now be adjusted in the Multi-Axis-Operation using the *Control | Options...* dialog.
+The path can now be adjusted in the Multi-Axis-Operation using the *Control | Options...* dialog (or *Preferences* on macOS).

 The Multi-Axis Operation application contains a comprehensive Help file which should be adequate to understand how to use the application to control a multi-axis system.
 The application attempts to meet the needs of end-user experiments by including Sample Alignment, (polar) Rotation in the Sample Plane, and a scripting interface via stdin/stdout that is Python-compatible.
 A Python example is included in the Help file.